jlouis/combinatorrent/README.md

     HaskellTorrent foo.torrent

-then it will begin downloading the file in foo.torrent to the current directory via the Bittorrent protocol. *Note:* Currently we have no support for multifile torrents.
+then it will begin downloading the file in foo.torrent to the current directory via the Bittorrent protocol.

 Protocol support
 ----------------